Frank306/Business-Analytics-Airbnb-Price-Prediction/README.md

   •	Reservation Details: Attributes such as cancellation policies, pricing for various time frames and availability provide details on the reservations for the listings.

-The dataset in total has 48,864 data points, with 106 variables - 105 features (as described in Table 1) and a target numeric variable.
+The dataset in total has 48,864 data points, with 106 variables - 105 features and a target numeric variable.